-SHARKS: With 90% of shark species already down just in the last 20 years, shark fin soup, a Chinese delicacy is threatening the survival of sharks as a whole.
-It is estimated that 100 million sharks are killed annually just for this Chinese dish.
-This horrific act involves cutting off only the fins of the shark while it is still alive and then throwing it back overboard to slowly die.
-This wasteful process leaves the shark motionless on the ocean floor unable to swim and breath.
+SHARKS: With 90% of shark species already gone in just the last 20 years, shark fin soup, an Asian delicacy, is threatening the survival of sharks as a whole.
+Although there a multiple threats to sharks, shark fin soup is the biggest contributor.
+It is estimated that 100 million sharks are killed annually, the majority of those shark just for this dish!
+This horrific act often involves cutting off only the fins of the shark while it is still alive and then throwing it back overboard to slowly die, often from suffocation or bleeding out.

 Sharks play a vital role in our ecosystems and are considered a keystone species.
 They help maintain a healthy ecosystem by eating the dead, dying and weak animals, while regulating prey populations.
 The health of our oceans depends on a healthy shark population.
 There are a number of ways you can help get involved in protecting our sharks!

-- Don't buy shark teeth, if you do make sure they are from a trusted source and that they are fossilized (black), if they are white it is most likely that they came from shark that was harvested.
+Don't buy shark teeth.
+If you do, make sure that they are fossilized (black) and from a trusted source.
+If they are white, the teeth most likely came from a shark that was harvested.

-- Get involved with organizations that support the protection of sharks and the ban on shark finning!
-Also ask your local and state government to ban the right to fish for sharks recreationally and commercially, and to ban the selling and shipping of fins and sharks.
+Get involved with organizations that support the protection of sharks and the ban on shark finning!
+Also, ask your local and state government to ban the right to fish for sharks recreationally and commercially, as well as to ban the selling and shipping of sharks and their fins.

 Kennen sie einen speicher oder restuarant, das verkauft shark products / shark fin soup?
 Download und zeigen dieses brief zu diesem bertrieb zu geben!